 Honey can be substituted in pickling recipes as well.
 Remember honey is much sweeter so adjust your recipe.
 3/4 cup honey = 1 cup sugar.

-A light mild flavored honey works well for canning fruits.
+A light mild flavored honey works well for canning fruit.
 If you are making a sweet pickled product, darker or stronger flavored honey works well.

 Honey may darken your fruit a little more than with sugar.
 This is normal.
 Honey will also obviously give a different flavor than processed sugar will.

-Substitute honey for sugar when you make syrups to prepare fruits for the dehydrator or canner.
+Substitute honey for sugar when you make syrups to prepare fruit for the dehydrator or canner.